 Fight or Flight Response

-When a person experiences a digestive symptom, it’s not uncommon to have negative thoughts about that symptom.
-Negative emotions (e.g., fear, frustration) put our bodies into a state of autonomic arousal, which is sometimes called the “Fight or Flight Response.”
-Increases in stress hormones, blood pressure, heart rate, and changes in your digestive function are all part of this physiological reaction.
-Changes in the gut are also part of this reaction to the danger that the body thinks it is facing and can include diarrhea, constipation, or abdominal pain or discomfort.
+When a person experiences a symptom like pain, they may have negative throughts about the pain.
+Similar to fear or frustration, these negative emotions put the body into a “fight or flight” response, with an increase in stress hormones, blood pressure, and heart rate.
+Changes in the gut are part of this reaction to the danger that the body thinks it is facing and can include diarrhea, constipation, pain or discomfort.

-Stressful events can also trigger the fight or flight response.
+Stressful events that are not an actual threat can also trigger the fight or flight response.
 For example, it is not uncommon for most people to experience abdominal pain when they are feeling nervous before speaking in front of a crowd.